IDoCodingStuffs/python-doodles/freeform-log.md

 ### 4 PM
 Well it is definitely picking up something.
 Trying 100 epochs, significant gains by 25.
 I have high hopes from this one.

+Turns out it does not like flips.
+Let's omit those, the orientation does not change in GT anyway.
+I might reintroduce hflips only though.